Universal optimality of the $E_8$ and Leech lattices and interpolation formulas: Introduction

 In other words, we can certify a lower bound for $p$-energy by exhibiting an auxiliary function $f$ satisfying specific inequalities.
 There is no reason to believe a sharp lower bound can necessarily be certified in this way.
 Indeed, in most cases the certifiable bounds seem to be strictly less than the true ground state energy, and the gap between them can be large when the potential function is steep.
-For example, for configurations of density~$1$ in $\R^3$ under the Gaussian potential function $r \mapsto e^{-\alpha r^2}$, the best linear programming bound known is roughly 3.59\% less than the lowest energy known when $\alpha=\pi$, and 15.4\% less when $\alpha=2\pi$.
+For example, for configurations of density~$1$ in $\R^3$ under the Gaussian potential function $r \mapsto e^{-\alpha r^2}$, the best linear programming bound known (obtained by applying the constructions from \cite{ACHLT} to potential energy) is roughly 3.59\% less than the lowest energy known when $\alpha=\pi$, and 15.4\% less when $\alpha=2\pi$.
 Nevertheless, this technique suffices to prove Theorem~\ref{theorem:univopt}.

 Cohn and Kumar \cite[Proposition~9.3]{CK07} proved Proposition~\ref{prop:LP} for the special case of periodic configurations $\mC$.
 Since the proof is short and motivates much of what we do in this paper, we include it here.
 The proof uses the Poisson summation formula